dfelinto/blender-manual/manual/files/linked_libraries/library_overrides.rst

    :Property:  :menuselection:`Context Menu --> Remove Overrides`
                :menuselection:`Context Menu --> Remove Override`

 Remove the property from the overrides.
-The value of the linked in data block will be used.
+The value of the linked in data-block will be used.
 For array properties all elements will be removed from the override.